amcgover/TwitterPersonalProfessional/README.md

 Note: The 'scowl' file used in the StringFunctions.py file differs slightly from the one given at the link.
 The original contains a letter for each capitalised letter in the English language.
 The capitalised letters which are not words (e.g. 'K', 'M' etc.) have been removed.

-The pattern library isn't available for Python 3 and Python 2.7 couldn't handle the unicode for the emojis.
+The pattern library isn't available for Python 3 and Python 2.7 gave strange results when handling the unicode for the emojis.
 This is why the replaceEmojis function and its unit tests are in separate files.

 You're free to use this code however you like, just please leave a comment to say what you're using it for.
 Also, if you see any way the code could be improved, please leave a comment as well.